Tanya Moodie

-Tanya Moodie (born 16 April 1972) is a Canadian-born British actress and producer, best known for her work on Motherland, The Clinic, and her many stage credits, which include productions with the Royal Shakespeare Company, the Royal Court Theatre, the National Theatre and the Théâtre des Bouffes du Nord.
+Tanya Moodie is a British-Canadian actor and producer, best known for her work on the television series Motherland and Silo, in addition to her many stage credits, which include productions with the Royal Shakespeare Company, the Royal National Theatre, the National Theatre, and the Théâtre des Bouffes du Nord.

 Early life and education

-Tanya Moodie was born on 16 April 1972 in Quebec, Canada, to Jamaican parents.
-She moved to England at the age of 17, when she was offered a place at RADA, where she was later employed as an associate teacher and council member.
+Tanya Moodie was born in Quebec, Canada, to Jamaican parents.

+She moved to England at the age of 17, when she was offered a place at the Royal Academy of Dramatic Art (RADA), where she was later employed as an associate teacher and council member.